snowAvacado/lang-info/readme.md

 # lang-lines

-simple script to show nr of lines for each language in git repo.
+simple script to show nr of lines for each language (.c, .py , .go etc.)
+\files in git repo.

 usage: